What is it?

 For pupils from low-income families in non-mainstream settings, the local authority decides how to allocate the Pupil Premium.
 The authority must consult non-mainstream settings about how the premium for these pupils should be used.

 Further information about the Pupil Premium funding can be found on the Department for Education website here: https://www.gov.uk/government/publications/pupil-premium/pupil-premium

 Consistent with our academy's vision of 'Offering our children and young people life in all its fullness’, Derby Diocesan Academy Trust (DDAT) aims to maximise the impact of pupil premium funding, while ensuring that we adhere to the government guidance: ‘Pupil Premium: funding and accountability for schools’ .

 How it is used

-At Bolsover Church of England Junior School we use our pupil premium to fund additional adults to work in school and support children.
-This support may be through 1-1 or small group intervention in reading, writing and maths.
-By using pupil premium we are able to ensure that pupils reach their potential and meet their targets.
+At Bolsover Church of England Junior School, along with other strategies, we use our pupil premium to fund additional adults to work in school and support children.
+This support may be through one-to-one, or small group intervention, in reading, writing and maths.
+We make use of this extra support for PT time in an afternoon in maths (Pre/Post Teaching Time).

 Additionally, we also use the funding to develop cultural capital in all our pupils to ensure those who are disadvantaged do not miss out - this is used by funding of trips and residentials or the participation in after school clubs.